MJoergen/HyperRAM/PORTING.md

 output register for the `CK` signal to the HyperRAM, i.e. the register `hr_ck_o_reg` in the file `hyperram_io.vhd`.

 On the MEGA65 the `CK` signal is connected to pin D22, which is in the upper left corner of the FPGA.
-The closest I/O pad is at X=0 and Y=205.
-Therefore, for the MEGA65 I've added the following constraint:
+The closest I/O pad is at X=0 and Y=205 (see below for further details).
+Therefore, for the MEGA65 I've added the following
+constraint:

 ```
 set_property LOC SLICE_X0Y205 [get_cells -hier hr_ck_o_reg]